 Your 3 Month Old Baby’s Senses

 Your 3 month old baby can now see clearly several feet in front of them and can see objects and faces up to 15 feet away.
-That means your little one’s world is getting much bigger!
+That means your little one’s world is expanding each and every day!

 Your child can recognize familiar faces, like yours and your partner’s.
 They will still prefer to look at objects with bright colors, bold lines, basic shapes, and simple designs, but your baby’s vision is improving every day.

-Lastly, your 3 month old baby has a keen sense of touch.
+Your 3 month old baby has a keen sense of touch that is continuing to develop every day.
 They will enjoy feeling your skin touch theirs.
 Your baby will also enjoy feeling different surfaces and textures.